reubenrosenNCSU/cellannotation/README.md

 1) Download the original keras-retinanet from [fizyr/keras-retinanet](https://github.com/fizyr/keras-retinanet).
 Place it in the app directory.
 (Make sure that you are using the local keras_retinanet folder and not the module,(make sure keras-retinanet is in editable mode) or else replacing the files will not impact the output.
 I renamed my keras-retinanet local repository to keras_retinanet, and created a symbolic link to the local folder, so that instead of using the module installed in the conda/python environment, it locates and uses the local files.
 Replace `./keras_retinanet/utils/image.py`, `./keras_retinanet/utils/colors.py`, and `./keras_retinanet/utils/gpu.py` with the py files provided in the repo.

+Ensure that in keras_retinanet/keras_retinanet/bin/train.py, the steps parameter is set to 'None'.
+The default value in the original script is set to 10000